MicrosoftDocs/azure-devops-docs/docs/work/customize/customize-work.md

 >[!NOTE]
 >The method you use to customize work tracking depends on the process model you subscribe to:
->- **Inheritance**: Supports WSIWIG customization, available for Team Services only
+>- **Inheritance**: Supports WSIWIG customization, available for VSTS only
->- **Hosted XML**: Supports customization through import/export of process templates, available for Team Services only
+>- **Hosted XML**: Supports customization through import/export of process templates, available for VSTS only
 >- **On-premises XML**: Supports customization through import/export of XML definition files for work tracking objects

 The following table summarizes the differences between the three supported process models.
 For definitions of the main work tracking objects, see [Agile glossary](../concepts/agile-glossary.md).